-While the bus currently resides at TTSH’s loading bay beside Irrawaddy Road, it is expected to be relocated to TTSH’s Integrated Care Hub in the future, which is located approximately 300 m away.
-The new facility is due for completion in 2022, and the mobility circuit will also feature an old taxi (Hyundai Sonata) donated by ComfortDelGro.
+The bus was originally parked at TTSH’s loading bay beside Irrawaddy Road before its relocation to TTSH’s Integrated Care Hub in 2022, which is located approximately 300 m away.
+The mobility circuit at the Integrated Care Hub will also feature an old taxi (Hyundai Sonata) donated by ComfortDelGro.

 The bus was subsequently covered with a tarp in June 2021.

 A similar patient rehabilitation facility with public transport items is the Mobility Park @ Jurong Community Hospital, where mock-ups of a low-floor bus and train were commissioned and installed by SMRT in late 2015, as part of its corporate social responsibility initiatives.

 - Leyland Olympian (SBS7196Z) – Children’s playbus.
 Static display at Pat’s Schoolhouse (Jubilee Park)

 - Nissan RX102K3 (STC 609) – LTA restoration; former Singapore Traction Company bus